anaeldagan/wordle/README.md

-# Hangman Game
+# Wordle Game

 ## Description
-A classic "Hangman" game where players try to guess a hidden word by suggesting letters.
+A daily word puzzle game where players try to guess a secret five-letter word within six attempts.
+Each guess provides feedback by highlighting letters with different colors to indicate correctness and position.

 ## Technologies
 - HTML